-With the exception of factory sealed water bottles, no personal food or beverages are permitted inside the Festival.
+With the exception of factory sealed water bottles (limit two 20 ounce bottles per patron), no personal food or beverages are permitted inside the Festival.
 This includes Camelpacks and bota bags.

 Coolers are not permitted in the music venue.

-Pets are not allowed inside the Festival.
-Animals are absolutely, under no circumstances, to be left inside vehicles; this applies to both the camping area and the parking lot.
-It is too far too hot.
+Pets are not allowed inside the Festival venue or in any of the parking areas intended for day-use.
+Animals are absolutely, under no circumstances, to be left inside vehicles; this applies to the camping area as well.
+It is far too hot.
 Nothing will corral a posse of angry, animal-loving country music fans faster than a dying dog in a hot car.
-Plus, well kick you out faster than you can spit.
+Plus, we’ll kick you out faster than you can spit.

 This should go without saying, it’s August in the middle of a field, after all.